FlowFuse/website/src/handbook/development/project-management.md

 This page details provides a comprehensive overview of the project management processes and procedures that guide product development at FlowFuse.

+## Hierarchy

+As per our [Product Strategy](../product/strategy.md), our product is broken into three pillars - Build, Manage and Deploy.
+Within these pillars we have a collection of [Areas]((../product/strategy.md#product-pillars)).

+Beneath the areas, we then utilize the standard GitHub hierarchy of Epics, Stories, and Tasks.
+As such, the hierarchy is as follows:

+- **Pillar**: One of three overarching values of the product - Build, Manage, Deploy.
+- **Area**: A sub-section of a Pillar, representing a specific feature set or value offered to the customer within a pillar of the product.
+- **Epic**: A significant feature or piece of work.
+It will typically have a number of Stories and/or Tasks associated with it that can be delivered iteratively.
+This may represent a single high level feature of the product, e.g. "Blueprints".
+- **Story**: A user-oriented description of a feature.
+It should describe what a user should be able to do and identify the value that brings to the user.
+A story should be deliverable in a single release.
+- **Task**: If we consider a Story as a user-centric view of a feature, the underlying tasks are the engineering-centric view of the same feature.
+This may also be a piece of work that isn't necessarily tied to a specific Epic or Story.
+For example, items related to technical debt or house-keeping chores.

 ## Planning

 Our planning process is continuously evolving as we find the best way to accommodate both a growing team and an expanding set of requirements for how and what we deliver.
 We operate on a continuous delivery model, with iterations of two-weeks.